ivi-dev/Sudoku/README.md

 sure that any number appears exactly once in any of the grid's rows, columns and 3x3 subgrids.

-Here are some tips to help you out:

-1. **Look for the Easy Solutions**

-Many puzzles will leave one or two blanks either in a line or in a box.
-A line might be missing a 5 and a 6, but a box along that line will already have a 6 in it, so you know this blank must be a 5, and the other blank must be the 6.
-The same may be the case for one or two missing numbers in the smaller boxes.
-Filling these blanks will get you on your way to a solution.

-2. **Seek the Missing Numbers**

-As you fill in the easy solutions, you may start to find other missing numbers that are easy to place.
-In the above example, the box now has a 5, and that may help you solve that 3×3 area, or might help you solve the lines that cross that area.

-3. **Keep Scanning the Entire Puzzle**

-If you get stuck, don’t concentrate too hard on one part of the grid.
-Let your eye scan the puzzle to find another place on the grid with new possibilities.
-You may find another quick solution.

-4. **Constantly Re-Evaluate the Grid**

-Whenever you place a new number, see if that opens up a new row or box.
-It might narrow down the possibilities or make another number obvious.
-If you keep asking yourself which numbers you’re missing in a line or grid, you might find it more quickly.

-5. **Be Patient and Enjoy the Hunt**

-Remember that although you want to finish a puzzle, the point is to enjoy the challenge and work your brain as you relax.
-If you find yourself getting frustrated, walk away.
-Let your mind clear and try again later.
-The most important thing is to have fun.

-If you need help at any point in the game, just open up the in-game help menu by clicking the question mark button on the side of the screen or pressing 'H' on the keyboard.

 # What's this app about?

 This app delivers Sudoku to your device's browser, so that